Hello and Welcome in 2016

-Here are a few pointers on what you can find on the site.
+Here are a few pointers to what you can find on the site.

 Perhaps you have never considered the existence of the feral historian.
 Like history itself, these creatures are all around and about you.
 How do the little savages approach history and should thesis historians care?

-Historian's World helps you navigate through funding possibilities, residencies, research resources, review organs, historical journals, related organisations and further links.
-Your input to this page would be deeply appreciated.
+Guide to Resources helps you navigate through funding possibilities, residencies, research resources, review organs, historical journals, related organisations and further links.
+Your input to this page is deeply appreciated.

 Speaker for Hire

 For appraisals of Jones as a public speaker click here

 Then in the Story of Jones there is the cautionary tale of how Jones got to be a published author.
 Jones Family History offers material and memoirs on how the Jones forbears came to New Zealand and what they did there.
 Also in About Jones you can check credentials and reputation in What they say about Jones

 The Contact Us page invites you to ask questions, make comments or share information.